aiven/devportal/docs/platform/howto/saml/saml-authentication.rst

 After the authentication method is enabled, there are 2 URLs in the **Signup and link accounts URLs** section:

-* **Signup URL**: For users that don't have an Aiven account to create a new Aiven user linked to the configured IdP.
+* **Signup URL**: For users that don't have an Aiven user account to create a new Aiven user linked to the configured IdP.
 * **Account link URL**: For users that already have an Aiven user account to link their existing Aiven user with the configured IdP.

 Send the appropriate URL to link the authentication method to a new or existing Aiven user.

-When a user clicks on the link, they will be redirected to a page to link their Aiven account with the SAML account:
+When a user clicks on the link, they will be redirected to a page to link their Aiven user account with the SAML account:

 * For existing users that are already logged into the Aiven Console